 - If on a Windows computer, close and re-open Chrome to save your changes.
 If on an Apple computer, go to the Chrome menu on the top menu bar and select Quit for the changes to take effect.

-- On the menu to the left, select Privacy & Security.
+3. On the menu to the right, select Clear Recent History.

 - Click on Safari on the top menu bar.

 - Click Manage Website Data...

 - Click Remove Now.